cthom055/AttractorSynth/README.md

 # AttractorSynth
-Sonification of a Chaotic attractor, using KNN and Eigendecomposition for shape recognition.
+Realtime sonification of a Chaotic attractor, using KNN and Eigendecomposition for shape recognition, and maximilian for sound synthesis.

 ## Description:
 ### Transform Feedback